 Unlike open chained exercises, these closed-chain movements involve the body moving whilst the limbs are relatively stationary.
 Doing a squat is a closed chain exercise as your feet are fixed to the ground whilst your quadriceps do all the heavy lifting.
 These exercises are primarily weight-bearing exercises where you can use your body weight and/or external weight.

-In closed chain exercises, multiple joints and muscles are targeted.
+Multiple joints and muscles are targeted in closed chain exercises.
 It is all about taking advantage of the bodily ‘chains’ and using them efficiently and effectively.

 Open and closed chain exercises both have their advantages and disadvantages, so it is recommended to incorporate both into your physical activity regimen.
 Any exercise should be conducted with the appropriate technique, otherwise, you risk injuring or damaging joints, muscles and other physical components.